 Always moor your boat carefully, even in sheltered places, because conditions can change rapidly.
 Mooring lines should be equipped with absorbers to dampen any jolts.
 To prevent abrasion, use fenders that are large enough.
+The location of the bollards is illustrated on the image in the section on towing.

 The hook located at the bow of the boat is to lock the boat to trailer.
 Hook at the deck is to lock the boat (for example to the dock).
+Locations of the hooks are presented at page 32.

-NOTE!
 Make sure that lock or chain does not scratch the deck of the boat.